Tips for streamers in 2022: How to grow on Twitch, YouTube live or Facebook Gaming

 I will give you the key to answers typical questions like:

-How to get viewers and followers on Twitch?
+- How can I get more viewers and followers on Twitch?

 You’re about to go live..but hold on a minute!

 You spent time and resources to power-up your streaming career, but…you have 0 viewers — Where do you go from here?
-Should you just start streaming?
+Should you just stop streaming?
+No!

-Luckily in this long blogpost I will explain every single aspect of successful streaming on platforms like Twitch, Mixer or YouTube.
+Luckily in this long blogpost I will explain every single aspect of successful streaming on platforms like Twitch, FB.gg or YouTube.
 Everything you need to know.
 No exceptions.

 The first and most important thing to remember is that there’s only one true rule on these platforms: Work hard, play nice and don’t give up.